pappleby64/AzureStackStuff/Templates/AppServiceInfraHA/README.md

 * Choice of SQL Server 2016 SP2 on Windows Server 2016 (Enterprise, Standard or Developer)
 * Latest SQL IaaS Extension 1.2.x (currently 1.2.30)
 * Latest DSC Extension (2.76.0, or higher)

-## Configuration

-* Each SQL VMs will have a single data disk
-* Each File Server VM will have 2 data disks

 ## Parameters